cncf/wg-serverless/workflow/spec/spec.md

 There are two of rules to consider here:

 - If the state is the starting state its data input is the [workflow data input](#Workflow-data-input).
-- If the state is an end state ("end" property set to true), its data output is the [workflow data output](#Workflow-data-output).
+- If the state is an end state ("end" property is defined), its data output is the [workflow data output](#Workflow-data-output).

 <p align="center">
 <img src="media/basic-state-data-passing.png" with="500px" height="300px" alt="Basic state data passing"/>